dino0320/dino0320.github.io/docs/_posts/database/mysql/installing-mysql-client-on-amazon-linux/en/2025-05-29-installing-mysql-client-on-amazon-linux-en.md

 ---

 Install the MySQL client in a Docker Container Based on Amazon Linux 2023.
-We’ll install the MySQL client in a Docker container created from the Amazon Linux 2023 Docker image.
+We'll install the MySQL client in a Docker container created from the Amazon Linux 2023 Docker image.
 This article is based on [this page](https://dev.classmethod.jp/articles/install-mysql-client-to-amazon-linux-2023/).

 ## What is the MySQL Client?
-It’s a tool that allows you to connect to and interact with a MySQL server.
+It's a tool that allows you to connect to and interact with a MySQL server.

 ## Environment
 - Ubuntu 22.04.3 LTS (running on WSL)